reteno-com/reteno-mobile-android-sdk/README.md

 </application>
 ```

-5. Make sure to use SDK via `Reteno` interface, not `RetenoImpl` implementation.
+### Step4: Use SDK via `Reteno` interface.

+Not `RetenoImpl` implementation.
 You may now access Reteno SDK across your application via your app instance.
 E.g. in Activity:

 ```java
 Reteno reteno = ((CustomApplication)getApplication()).getRetenoInstance();